 What Does It Mean to Be Sensitive?

 Next, let’s define what we mean by brilliance.
 To be brilliant means to have exceptional intelligence, talent, or skill in a particular area.
 A brilliant person is often able to think deeply and critically, solve complex problems, and generate innovative ideas.
 They may also be highly creative, intuitive, and have a strong sense of curiosity and a thirst for knowledge.
 Or, a brilliant person may have exceptional communication skills, be highly adaptable, and able to work well in a team.

-The connection between intelligence and sensitivity has been noted by Linda Silverman, the director of the Gifted Development Center.
-In her work with over 6,500 gifted children, she has found that there is a correlation between giftedness and sensitivity, with highly gifted individuals often exhibiting the traits of a sensitive person.
+When writing my book, I spoke with Linda Silverman, the director of the Gifted Development Center.
+In her work with over 6,500 gifted children, she found a correlation between giftedness and sensitivity.
+Highly gifted individuals are often sensitive.

-This correlation has been observed across a wide range of fields, from the arts to science to business.
-In the arts, for example, some successful musicians have been shown to possess high sensitivity, often displaying a withdrawn and introspective personality behind the scenes.
-Similarly, in science and business, highly sensitive individuals are able to think deeply and carefully, making connections that others may miss, which leads to innovation and good leadership.
+She says she’s seen this correlation across a wide range of fields, from the arts to science to business.
+In the arts, for example, some successful musicians have been shown to be sensitive, often displaying a withdrawn and introspective personality behind the scenes.
+As I explain in Sensitive, the rock-and-roll legend Bruce Springsteen is one such example.

 And, it’s important to note that brilliance can be subjective and context-dependent.
 What is considered brilliant in one field or culture may not be the same in another.
-Moreover, brilliance is not solely defined by high IQ or academic achievement, but also by a range of other qualities that contribute to excellence in a particular area.
+Moreover, brilliance is not solely defined by high IQ or academic achievement, but also by other qualities that contribute to excellence in a particular area.

 Why Do Gifted People Tend to Be Sensitive?

-According to Silverman, the overlap between giftedness and sensitivity can be best explained by the concept of overexcitability.
+According to Silverman, the overlap between giftedness and sensitivity is best explained by the concept of overexcitability.
 This idea originates from Dabrowski’s theory of positive disintegration, which suggests that certain people may experience stronger neurological reactions to stimuli.
 These traits, known as overexcitabilities (OEs), can be psychomotor, sensual, imaginational, emotional, or intellectual.

 In a small study, Silverman found that parents of children with high emotional OE rated their kids as highly sensitive, compassionate, morally sensitive, and concerned with justice, while parents of kids with low emotional OE were uncertain about these traits.

 Unfortunately, some academics who dismiss the inner world of the gifted also make fun of overexcitabilities.
-However, there is considerable research on OEs in the gifted, and it is a cross-cultural phenomenon, said Silverman.
+However, there is considerable research on OEs in the gifted, and it is a cross-cultural phenomenon, says Silverman.
 It is important to note that not all gifted people have OEs, but one meta-analysis found that the higher the person’s IQ, the stronger their OEs.

 So, the next time you feel bad about your sensitivity — or the next time someone tells you to toughen up — remember that your sensitivity is also your personal source of brilliance.